Basketball, Kung Fu, and the Cold War

 As John Furia, one of the producers of the show, later remarked about Kung Fu’s message, freedom comes by “freeing yourself of anger, and by freeing yourself of your own prejudices and by, in a sense, acting free.”
 This sort of response to racial oppression, while superficially appealing, places the responsibility for reconciliation squarely on the shoulders of the marginalised individual and perpetuates the dangerous illusion that peaceful resistance achieves anything whatsoever.
 In the eyes of the dominant—white—culture, the answer to racial oppression is indeed quite simple!
 By promoting an ideological contract that precludes other types of resolution, Kung Fu reinforces a hegemonic view that not only ignores the deep wounds of racial injustice by offering easy solutions, but also makes only one solution the morally correct one.

 And so, to return to Craig Sager’s comment, we can now see that it was more than a mildly insensitive blunder.
-It was a message to the oppressed people of the United States of America: “it’s no excuse for people to go out there burning down people’s businesses, burning down police cars.
+In fact, it was a message to the oppressed people of the United States of America: “it’s no excuse for people to go out there burning down people’s businesses, burning down police cars.
 That serves no purpose.
 That serves no purpose whatsoever.”

-2 I’ve been to both Hiroshima and Nagasaki.
-This isn’t really relevant, I’m just bragging.
+I’ve been to both Hiroshima and Nagasaki.
+This isn’t particularly relevant, but I enjoyed my time there and would recommend both.
 In Nagasaki there’s an oak tree that represents the friendship between Britain and Japan.
 It was brown and withered even in the middle of Spring.